(Members see page with links to view documents)

 Due to illness the second implementation meeting was rescheduled to the 2nd of February 2023.

-About the associationThe Hospital Pharmacists Association of Ireland (HPAI) is a voluntary organisation that represents it members on issues relevant to hospital pharmacists.
-Mission StatementThe Hospital Pharmacists Association of Ireland exists to:
+About the associationThe Hospital Pharmacists Association of Ireland (HPAI) is the National Advocacy Association of Hospital Pharmacists Mission StatementThe Hospital Pharmacists Association of Ireland exists:

 |